Southwestern Deviled Eggs

 When I substitute Greek yogurt for mayonnaise, I typically leave in a little of the mayonnaise.
 I find it smooths and mellows the flavor and also adds that familiar mayonnaise flavor that you’d expect.
 Try making this egg salad, replacing some of the mayo with Greek yogurt.
 So good and better for you, too!

-However, these deviled eggs have a lot of great flavor in them from all the add-ins and spices so if you opt to use all Greek yogurt, they still taste fantastic.
+However, these deviled eggs have a lot of great flavor from all the add-ins and spices so if you opt to use 100% Greek yogurt and no mayo, they still taste fantastic.

 What You’ll Need